UT-RAM/viki/docs/_build/html/_sources/sshdoc.txt

 	127.0.0.1      localhost

-For every computer in the distributed setup you are going to use add a line that has the IP-adress of the computer, some space separation, and it's name.
+This line resolves the 'localhost' to 127.0.0.1.
+For every computer, we will need such an entry as well.
+For each computer in the network that you want to use, add a line that has the IP address of the computer, some space separation, and it's hostname.
 In our case the first three lines of the file will look like this

 .. code-block:: bash